magnetikonline/sass-structure/README.md

 View a simple [sample project](example) that puts all the concepts outlined above together.

 ## Sass Linter
-To help validate naming conventions and the correct use of Sass file roles in the outlined structure I have put together a [NodeJS](http://nodejs.org) script for the task.
+To help validate naming conventions and correct use of file roles within the outlined structure I have put together a [Node.js](http://nodejs.org) script for the task.

 Checks are very basic (simple regular expression style validations) and **does not** validate the Scss itself for syntax/validation errors.